 The O-1 visa, called the “genius visa” by some, is also one of the most misunderstood.
 While you may have heard the O-1 is reserved for celebrities and athletes, they represent a very small portion of O-1 visa holders.
-Many individuals with the O-1 visa are those with extraordinary abilities in science, technology, and business such as startup founders, researchers, and artists.
+Many individuals with the O-1 visa have extraordinary abilities in science, technology, and business such as startup founders, researchers, and artists.
 "Extraordinary ability" essentially means that the individual is at the top of their field.

 Awards: You raised venture capital.